DIPlib/diplib/doc/src/features.md

 The 3D equivalent to the \ref size_features_Perimeter feature.
 It does not assume a single connected component, and will include all surfaces in the measurement, including those of holes.

-\literature
-<li>J.C.
+!!! literature
+    - J.C.
 Mullikin and P.W.
 Verbeek, "Surface area estimation of digitized planes," Bioimaging 1(1):6-16, 1993.
-\endliterature

 \subsection size_features_Feret Feret
-Computes the maximum and minimum object diameters from the object's convex hull, using `dip::ConvexHull::Feret`.
-The convex hull is computed from the chain code using `dip::ChainCode::ConvexHull`.
+Computes the maximum and minimum object diameters from the object's convex hull, using
+\ref dip::ConvexHull::Feret.
+The convex hull is computed from the chain code using \ref dip::ChainCode::ConvexHull.

 Note that the chain code measures work only for 2D images, and expect objects to be a single connected component.
 If multiple connected components have the same label, only the first